Professor of History

 “Is There Anything “New” in Precolonial History?
 Spatial Aspects of Oral Traditions in the Mara Region.”
 University of Dar es Salaam History Department Seminar, Tanzania, May 23, 1996

-Editor, introduction and one chapter: Gendering Ethnicity in African Women’s Lives, under consideration by University of Wisconsin Press, peer review.
+Editor, introduction and one chapter: Gendering Ethnicity in African Women’s Lives, University of Wisconsin Press, Women in Africa and the Diaspora series, 2014.

 Editor: Grasp the Shield Firmly, the Journey is Hard: The History of Luo and Bantu Migrations to North Mara, Tanzania, 1850-1950, written by Zedekia Oloo Siso, Mkuki na Nyota Press, Dar es Salaam, 2010.